owncloud/ocis/services/settings/README.md

 ## Settings Management

-oCIS services can register *settings bundles* with the ocis-settings service.
+oCIS services can register *settings bundles* with the settings service.

 ## Settings Usage

-Services can query ocis-settings for *settings values* of a user.
+Services can set or query ocis *setting values* of a user from settings bundles.